Enter the total number of customers lost in the period and the total number of customers at the beginning of the period to determine the churn rate.

 For this example, we will say that our company had 200 total customers.

 - Next, determine the number of lost customers through the period.

 After a period of 1 month, 20 customers are lost.

 Using the formula we find the churn rate to be 20 / 200 * 100 = 20%.

 Churn rate is a measure of the rate at which a business or company loses customers to competitors or other factors.
 A higher churn rate means the business is losing customers at a faster rate.

-A good churn rate is dependent on the industry because some business lend themselves to higher customer turnover then others, but the lower the better in all cases.
+A good churn rate is dependent on the industry because some businesses lends themselves to higher customer turnover than others, but the lower the better in all cases.